-Best Islands Of Denmark To Visit in 2018
+Best Islands Of Denmark To Visit

 1. Take Delight in Funen’s Natural Beauty and Castles

 This island is the third largest in the country and inhabited by 450,000 people.
 Also called Fyn, the relaxing holiday destination boasts of rich history in its contemporary city of Odense, old, romantic abodes, and beautiful and comforting nature all around.
 The island extends 3,099 square kilometers.
 The island is located between Zealand and Denmark mainland, connected by this country and the island by two bridges.
 The biggest city is Odense, the birthplace of the renowned writer Hans Christian Anderson.
 So, if you love literature and books, then you must include Funen on your bucket list.
 Funen features the monuments and remnants from the Viking age, including burial chambers and ships.
 The most remarkable manors and castles dot this place, including the Egeskov Slot Castle.
 The major activities include island hopping, visiting the castles, trip to the coastal towns, and bridge walking.
 You can reach Fyn by air, and you can get around the island availing the country’s public transport system including trains and buses.